 From 2013-16 Finnis was Composer-in-Association with the London Contemporary Orchestra.
 They gave numerous performances of his works and several new commissions, including Across White Air for solo cello with reverb, Between Rain for string orchestra, and the electronic piece Colour Field Painting, premiered on a summer evening on the top of London’s Primrose Hill.

-Another significant association was formed with the London Sinfonietta who have performed, toured and recorded six of his works, including three that they commissioned: Veneer, Unfolds and Seeing is Flux.
+The London Sinfonietta were early supporters of Finnis’ work.
+Over the last decade they have have performed, toured and recorded six of his works, including four that they commissioned: Veneer, Unfolds, Seeing is Flux, and Three Solos.

 Finnis studied at the Guildhall School with Julian Anderson.
 In 2012 he received a Paul Hamlyn Award, and in 2016 his violin concerto Shades Lengthen was shortlisted for an RPS Award.
 Since 2015 he has been a Professor of Composition at the Royal Academy of Music.